Interwar period: Italy

 Italian newspaper in Tunisia that represented Italians living in the French protectorate of Tunisia.

 After Great Britain signed the Anglo-Italian Easter Accords in 1938, Mussolini and Foreign Minister Galeazzo Ciano issued demands for concessions in the Mediterranean by France, particularly regarding French Somaliland, Tunisia and the French-run Suez Canal.
 Three weeks later, Mussolini told Ciano that he intended for an Italian takeover of Albania.
 Mussolini professed that Italy would only be able to "breathe easily" if it had acquired a contiguous colonial domain in Africa from the Atlantic to the Indian Oceans, and when ten million Italians had settled in them.
 In 1938, Italy demanded a sphere of influence in the Suez Canal in Egypt, specifically demanding that the French-dominated Suez Canal Company accept an Italian representative on its board of directors.
 Italy opposed the French monopoly over the Suez Canal because, under the French-dominated Suez Canal Company, all merchant traffic to the Italian East Africa colony was forced to pay tolls on entering the canal.

 Albanian Prime Minister and President Ahmet Zogu, who had, in 1928, proclaimed himself King of Albania, failed to create a stable state.
 Albanian society was deeply divided by religion and language, with a border dispute with Greece and an undeveloped, rural economy.
 In 1939, Italy invaded and annexed Albania as a separate kingdom in personal union with the Italian crown.
 Italy had long built strong links with the Albanian leadership and considered it firmly within its sphere of influence.
 Mussolini wanted a spectacular success over a smaller neighbour to match Germany's annexation of Austria and Czechoslovakia.
 Italian King Victor Emmanuel III took the Albanian crown, and a fascist government under Shefqet Vërlaci was established.

+Soviet Union

+The newly formed Russian Soviet Federative Socialist Republic declared war on Poland in 1919.
+This war lasted until 1921 and resulted in a Polish victory.

+The Soviet Union would be formed in 1922, led by Vladimir Lenin.
+In 1924, Vladimir Lenin's death led to a power struggle between various members of the Communist Party.
+It ended with Joseph Stalin becoming the ruler of the USSR.
+Once in power, Stalin initiated the first Five Year Plan, which involved mass seizure of property from private citizens.
+During this process, over 2 million people were relocated to "special settlements" and 20,000 to 30,000 were executed.

+In the early 1930s, the area that now constitutes Ukraine experienced a massive famine known as the Holodomor.
+The Holodomor's death toll is impossible to calculate precisely but believed to be anywhere from 2 to 5 million people.
+It is unclear whether the famine was due to unintentional mismanagement or an attempt at genocide via starvation.